 Every healthcare provider strives hard to give quality care and treatment to the patients.
-But in reality, most of the healthcare professionals and support staff find themselves occupied with administrative and formality tasks almost 60 percent of the time.
-Also, due to the increased management and support activities required by a hospital or clinic in these desperate times of COVID-19.
-The doctors, nurses, and paramedical staff are overwhelmed and finding it difficult to deal with a large number of patients at the hospitals.
+But in reality, most of the healthcare professionals and support staff find themselves occupied with administrative and formality tasks almost 60% of the time, also due to the increased management and support activities required by a hospital or clinic in these desperate times COVID-19.
+The doctors, nurses, and paramedical staff are overwhelmed and find it challenging to deal with many patients at the hospitals.

 Telemedicine is not a new concept in the healthcare industry.
-This technology is used ideally to serve patients in rural areas or places in urban cities that are underserved by hospitals and medical communities.
-However, in these challenging times, it has proved its real worth to the healthcare sector across the globe.
+This technology is used ideally to serve patients in rural areas or places in urban cities underserved by hospitals and medical communities.
+However, in these challenging times, it has proved its actual worth to the healthcare sector globally.
 It has made patient treatment a little easier for doctors and medical professionals.
 Telemedicine encompasses a range of electronic communication tools, video conferencing platforms for clinical check-ups, and remote monitoring tools for patients.

 This technology has helped hospitals to improve their workflow efficiency.
-By effectively treating and providing quality care to the patients remotely, medical units can cut down on their operational and administrative costs.
-Helping them focus entirely on the patient’s treatment.
+By effectively treating and providing quality care to the patients remotely, medical units can cut their operational and administrative costs.
+We are helping them focus entirely on the patient’s treatment.

 Let’s take a deep dive into six ways how telemedicine is enhancing the healthcare IT landscape:

 The survival of a stroke patient depends on the time it requires for physicians to diagnose it and start its treatment upfront accurately.
 An accurate diagnosis of stroke depends on the ability of physicians to identify symptoms and administer the required medicine within a few hours of the attack.
 The chances are that physicians at emergency centres and clinics may lack these diagnostic skills in rural or underserved city areas.
 Or sometimes, there might not be any neurologist on duty.